 - You will spend a lot of time riding at Tempo (up to 25% of the race!), and a lot of time dipping above your lactate threshold.

-The goal is to be able to meet the early demands without having to dig deep into your energy reserves.
+The goal is to meet the early demands without digging deep into your energy reserves.
 You want to be able to start fast, but many people over-extend themselves trying to stay in a fast group early on and end up paying for that effort hours later.
 To get a good start and ride strong later on, you want to maximize your sustainable power for long efforts.
 You should devote 2-3 days per week to medium- and high-intensity workouts, including Tempo, Steady State, and Power Interval work.
 Tempo (moderately hard aerobic intensity) is extremely important for gravel racing because you may spend hours riding at this intensity over the course of a long gravel race.

 Train for the Long Haul